trahelyk/talk_reproducible_research/README.md

 * Ben Chan's analytic workflow for using Git on OHSU's Exacloud: https://github.com/benjamin-chan/workflow

 ## Thanks
-I borrowed the concept for the workflow figures from Ben Chan, Stephanie Renfro, and Thomas Meath at the Center for Health Systems Effectiveness (CHSE).
+I borrowed the concept for the workflow figures from Ben Chan, et al at the Center for Health Systems Effectiveness (CHSE).
 They gave a talk on reproducible research with knitr on July 22, 2015.